How many hours should you sleep?

 Influence of sleep phases

-The falling asleep phase
+The sleep onset phase

 The light sleep phase